Tripti445/All_About_Javascript/README.md

         let b = a;
         b.pop();
         now a and b both will be [1,2,3]
-	Because of this behaviour of reference type we usually don't copy the reference type using above logic i.e. b = a instead we write b = a.copy()
+	Because of this behaviour of reference type we usually don't copy the reference type using above logic i.e. b = a instead we write b = [...a]

 ** Primitives are opposite of Reference type, when primitived get copied their duplicate value are copied, which if changed in other variable, it does not affect the original variable. **